 ABOUT ME SPECIFICALLY:

 Originally from Buffalo, New York, I moved to VA in 1983 to live in an intentional community ("hippie commune") called Twin Oaks.
 I lived there for 16 years, doing economic planning, hammock-weaving, forestry, cooking, child-care, and many other activities to fulfill my work quota.
 Since moving to Charlottesville in 1999, my primary money-making occupation has been nonprofit accounting for a few great local organizations, the most recent being Local Food Hub and the Tai Chi dojo.
-I am currently retired (meaning I'm working more than ever, but choose what work I want to do!)
+I am heading towards my second attempt at retiring this coming fall.

 PHILOSOPHY: Live simply and fully, be kind to all (including myself!)